Leslie Sacks

 Leslie J. Sacks (1952 – September 26, 2013) was a Los Angeles–based art dealer and founder of Women's Voices Now.

 Early life

-Sacks was born to a Jewish family in Johannesburg, South Africa, in 1952, the second of three children born to Lithuanian Jewish immigrants.
+Sacks was born to a Jewish family in Johannesburg, South Africa, in 1952, the second of three children born to Lithuanian Jewish émigrés.
 His father was South African businessman Wolfe Harry Sacks.
 His sister Caron Sacks is married to Israeli politician Ze'ev Bielski, and is the mother of actress Adi Bielski.
 His brother Rodney Sacks is the co-founder of Monster Beverage.

 Sacks graduated from the University of the Witwatersrand with a degree in psychology and computer science.
 While in college, he fought against apartheid.

 Career

 In 1981, he opened his first art gallery, Les Art, in South Africa.
 In 1991, he moved to Los Angeles and opened Leslie Sacks Fine Art in Brentwood, California.
 In 2007, he purchased the Bobbie Greenfield Gallery at Bergamot Station, renaming it Leslie Sacks Contemporary.
 His specialities were African tribal art, post-war artists, and contemporary artists including Andy Warhol and Robert Motherwell.
 His collection of African art was published in Refined Eye, Passionate Heart - African Art from the Leslie Sacks Collection by Skira.